MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 See FBS or [Script API](#scripting)

 ### Snap Destination Gizmo
-**Description**: Designed to help position and orientate players that land on it using teleport.
+**Description**: Designed to help position and orientate players that land on it using teleport locomotion.
+Has no effect for players using slide locomotion.

 | Property | Type | Description
 |---|---|---|